wulffern/aic2023/lectures/l04_afe.md

 <!--pan_doc:

-The figure below shows a implementation of a first-order $G_m-C$ filter that matches our signal flow graph.
+The figure below shows a implementation of a first-order Gm-C filter that matches our signal flow graph.

 I would encourage you to try and calculate the transfer function.